-Any changes in a student's registration (including class sections and adding or dropping classes) must be completed by their success coach.
-Once the student submits the request for a registration change by email to their success coach, it will be reviewed by the associate dean for approval.
+Any changes in a student's registration (including class sections and adding or dropping classes) must be completed by their student services advisor.
+Once the student submits the request for a registration change by email to their student services advisor, it will be reviewed by the associate dean for approval.